 For Headlong in 2017: Jeremy Herrin directs Samantha Spiro and Daniel Ryan in Deborah Bruce’s new play The House They Grew Up In at Chichester Festival Theatre; Working with some of the UK’s leading artists they create a series of short films to interrogate the Brexit vote; 1984 returns for an extensive Australian tour and concurrently opens on Broadway; People, Places & Things tours the UK with a brand new cast, whilst Denise Gough reprises her role along with the original cast for a run at St. Ann’s Warehouse, New York this autumn.

 Michael Grandage Company and Headlong present the world première of James Graham’s new play Labour of Love, starring Martin Freeman and Tamsin Greig.
-This razor-sharp political comedy reunites James Graham and director Jeremy Herrin following their previous collaboration on This House, and plays at the Noël Coward Theatre from the 27 September for 10 weeks only.
+This razor-sharp political comedy reunites James Graham and director Jeremy Herrin following their previous collaboration on This House, and plays at the Noël Coward Theatre for a strictly limited season until the 2 December.

 Labour MP David Lyons cares about modernisation and “electability”… his constituency agent, Jean Whittaker cares about principles and her community.
 Set away from the Westminster bubble in the party’s traditional northern heartlands, this is a clash of philosophy, culture and class against the backdrop of the Labour Party over 25 years as it moves from Kinnock through Blair into Corbyn… and beyond?

 ‘Smart and punchy.
 Martin Freeman and Tamsin Greig make a superb double act.’Metro

 ‘One of the most entertaining evenings available in the West End.’Independent